What is VAT Compliance? Everything You Need to Know

 Some sectors have elements of trade that are VAT exempt, such as medical care.
 You won’t charge VAT yet you also need to be sure you don’t try and recover it from related costs.
 How do you manage this within the rest of your process and ensure it is accounted for properly?

 Consider a case where a manufacturer is bulk buying materials possibly for use in Spain, but procurement could from outside of Europe.
 What should the invoicing for this cross-border transaction look like, how should it be reported, and what is the right amount to charge?
 If you add scenarios of working and maybe designing in the cloud or manufacturing remotely, it’s also often a challenge to work out who is ultimately liable for the VAT.
+For businesses managing these complexities, understanding how to navigate EU VAT rules is essential.

 4. Be aware of the different challenges VAT compliance brings across your business functions from finance and procurement to sales and logistics.